Coral reef ecosystem responses to the anthropause

 During the anthropause, relative human population densities of Indo-Pacific coasts plummeted when nations shut their borders and entered a period of reduced human activity.
 For example, after the onset of the pandemic year-over-year arrivals into Australia decreased 99% between March 2020 and March 2021 [1], and total yearly arrivals into Indonesia decreased 120% between 2019 and 2020 [2].
 This reduction may have lead to reduced nitrogen run off in locations that may normally have higher human densities, such as in tourism hotpots or urban areas, which has been observed in some locations linked to pandemic restrictions [3-7].
 These signals were stronger in locations that are normally under heavy pressure from human activity and their duration correlated with the time period of mobility restrictions [8].
 However, these signals can be easily overwhelmed by natural climatic variation without adequate time-scaled data [8].

 How will we know whether nitrogen decreases are a result of human activity changes and not agriculture?
-Globally, nitrogen input to coastal habitats from human wastewater (sewer, septic, and direct input systems) has been found to be roughly half that of agriculture [11].
-Agricultural activity was relatively unaffected during the pandemic across the Indo-Pacific region [12, 13, 14], so we predict that significant deviations in nitrogen levels may be attributable to changes in human wastewater and not agricultural runoff.
+Globally, nitrogen input to coastal habitats from human wastewater (sewer, septic, and direct input systems) has been found to be roughly half that of agriculture [12].
+Agricultural activity was relatively unaffected during the pandemic across the Indo-Pacific region [13, 14], including Indonesia [15], so we predict that significant deviations in nitrogen levels may be attributable to changes in human wastewater and not agricultural runoff.
 Additionally, we are using sanitation data from WHO/UNICEF and protein availability data from the Food Balance Sheets provided by the UN Food and Agriculture Organization to ensure that we are only estimating nitrogen deposition from human sources.

 Coral reef health and crown-of-thorns sea stars

-Based on historical records of COTS outbreaks and remote sensing data on ocean conditions, can we identify trends or hotspots in outbreak locations?
+Based on historical records of COTS outbreaks and remote sensing data on ocean conditions, can we identify trends or hot spots in outbreak locations?

-Nitrogen from anthropogenic sources such as human wastewater has been linked to algal growth on coral reefs and increased phytoplankton abundance in the water column [15, 16, 17], which planktonic COTS larvae feed on [18].
-The nutrient enrichment hypothesis posits this nutrient release could be a chief driver of the crown-of-thorns sea star outbreaks that have been occurring with increasing frequency since the 1960s [18].
-Other parameters that may provide favourable conditions are exposure to prolonged periods of sea surface temperature above the historical mean, referred to as Degree Heating Weeks, and minimum sea surface temperature [19].
+Nitrogen from anthropogenic sources such as human wastewater has been linked to algal growth on coral reefs and increased phytoplankton abundance in the water column [16, 17, 18], which planktonic COTS larvae feed on [19].
+The nutrient enrichment hypothesis posits this nutrient release could be a chief driver of the crown-of-thorns sea star outbreaks that have been occurring with increasing frequency since the 1960s [19].
+Other parameters that may provide favourable conditions are exposure to prolonged periods of sea surface temperature above the historical mean, referred to as Degree Heating Weeks, and minimum sea surface temperature [20].

 COTS management programs use manual removal and zoning to reduce the number of stress sources on corals [18], and previous research has assessed these methods in isolation and combination.
 Attempts to assess the connection between water quality and COTS outbreaks in the field, however, have been unsuccessful due to the continued decline in coastal water quality over time [20].
 Laboratory experiments and population models suggest that outbreaks may occur at chlorophyll-a concentrations over 0.25 μg/L during the spawning season [21].
 The anthropause effectively created a ‘natural experiment’ at a large geographic scale; we can take this opportunity to test these laboratory findings in the field.